 The EU ETS is a cornerstone of the EU’s policy to fight climate change and one of the key tools for reducing greenhouse gas emissions.
 The monitoring and reporting of greenhouse gas emissions must thereby be robust, transparent, consistent, and accurate for EU ETS to operate effectively.

-As a result, in 2015, EA extended its Multilateral Agreement (EA MLA) to the new scope “Greenhouse Gas Validation and Verification” after having signed a specific agreement with the Directorate-General Climate Action of the European Commission in August 2013 for the implementation of accreditation and peer evaluation of EA National Accreditation Bodies (NAB) according to EN ISO 14065 and Commission Regulation (EU) No 600/2012.
+As a result, in 2015, EA extended its Multilateral Agreement (EA MLA) to the new scope “Greenhouse Gas Validation and Verification” after having signed a specific agreement with the Directorate-General Climate Action of the European Commission in August 2013 for the implementation of accreditation and peer evaluation of EA National Accreditation Bodies (NAB) according to EN ISO 14065 and Commission Implementing Regulation (EU) No 600/2012.

-To date, 25 EA Members are signatories to the EA MLA for the scope GHG Validation and Verification with 146 accreditations valid at the end of 2021 (Source: EA survey – January 2022).
+To date, 25 EA Members are signatories to the EA MLA for the scope GHG Validation and Verification with 188 accreditations valid at the end of 2023 (Source: EA survey – January 2024).

 Moreover, to facilitate collaboration with DG CLIMA, EA has established the EU ETS Network Group, to provide regular input to the updates of current regulations to enhance the position of National Accreditation Bodies (NAB) so they are more harmonized and effective in initiating improvements.
-As an example, EA is involved in the discussions regarding the revision of the EU ETS Monitoring and Reporting Regulation (MRR: Commission Regulation (EU) No. 601/2012, now replaced by Commission Implementing Regulation (EU) No. 2018/2066) and EU ETS Accreditation and Verification Regulation (AVR, Commission Regulation (EU) No. 600/2012, now replaced by Commission Implementing Regulation (EU) No. 2018/2067).
+As an example, EA is involved in the discussions regarding the revision of the EU ETS Monitoring and Reporting Regulation (MRR: Commission Regulation (EU) No. 601/2012, now replaced by Commission Implementing Regulation (EU) No. 2018/2066) and EU ETS Accreditation and Verification Regulation (AVR, Commission Implementing Regulation (EU) No 600/2012, now replaced by Commission Implementing Regulation (EU) No. 2018/2067).

 For further information: